ankitchamke/100-days-of-code/README.md

 - Gained a foundational understanding of **Artificial Neural Networks (ANNs)**, including their structure of input, hidden, and output layers.
 - Took a deep dive into **sequence models**, learning about **Recurrent Neural Networks (RNNs)** and how **Long Short-Term Memory (LSTM)** models solve the vanishing gradient problem.
 - Explored **Convolutional Neural Networks (CNNs)**, understanding their unique architecture of convolutional and pooling layers and their primary application in computer vision.

 ---

+### Day 73: 18 August 2025 (Monday)
+**Today's Progress:**
+- Completed the "Introduction to Generative AI" module, learning how GenAI differs from traditional ML by creating new, original content rather than just classifying or predicting.
+- Explored the concept of **Large Language Models (LLMs)** and their ability to perform complex tasks like reasoning, translation, and summarization by predicting the next word in a sequence.
+- Gained a foundational understanding of the **Transformer architecture**, recognizing its role as a game-changer in AI for its ability to process entire sequences at once and capture long-range dependencies.
+- Learned about the **self-attention mechanism**, which is the core of Transformers and allows models to determine the relationships between all words in a sentence simultaneously.

+---